yacineMahdid/artificial-intelligence-and-machine-learning/linear_regression_in_cpp/README.md

 This will run the main function inside `main.cpp`

 ## Comments and TODOs
+- [] A first run over the whole main.cpp would be helpful
 - [] I'm trying to recreate pandas with the Dataset class which is not optimal.
 Should checkout if there is a better way to go about this.
-- [] A first run over the whole codebase for general refactoring would be beneficial
 - [] test.csv is a bit confusing to read since there is no header.
 The reading portion of the code shouldn't be too difficult to implement.
 - [] Output is all over the place when the program is running.
 Should tone that down.
 - [] Improve the testing of the algorithm after the training phase